Why Firewalls Aren't Enough to Combat Ransomware

 You can think of this approach as similar to train tracks; data can only go where the network goes.
 And it's effective, but it doesn't lend much flexibility to your environment as it makes it difficult for workloads to share data.

-Bridging the gap in networks is where the firewall comes in.
+Connecting virtual networks is where the firewall comes in.
 Here, complications quickly arise as administrators must work out what ports need to stay open, what information needs to go across to what other assets, and which rules have to change in response to new threats.

 Still, the firewall approach to segmentation persists as the main segmentation method for large organizations.
 To use them, administrators create groups and define both "allow" and "deny" list rules to control communication between those groups.
 Rules may be enforced through physical, virtual or distributed hypervisor firewalls.